anspiteri/WaveKit/README.md

 ```

 - Only `Core/` is required when using WaveKit as a library for an external project
----

 ## 🛠️ Project Tracking
 ### Status 💾
-WaveKit is in early development/migration and currently includes:
+WaveKit is in early development and currently includes:

 ✅ Core track utilities and a heap buffer system